2007 •Nintendo DS

 Thor becomes much easier to judge once it is forced into the same room as Pocket DS, Odin 2, and Retroid Pocket 6.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Thor versus Pocket DS is interesting because closest match is the obvious angle.
-If Thor feels almost right but not quite, Pocket DS is the sort of nearby detour that can completely change the shortlist.
+Pocket DS sits close enough to Thor to make the comparison meaningful, but different enough to sharpen the buying decision.
 Pocket DS is tracked around $399 - $719.
 Its overall rating is ??½.
 Thor versus Odin 2 is interesting because closest match is the obvious angle.
 Odin 2 sits close enough to Thor to make the comparison meaningful, but different enough to sharpen the buying decision.
 Odin 2 is tracked around 8GB+128GB: $299 12GB+256GB: $369 16GB+512GB: $449.
-More importantly, its overall rating is ??¼.
+That said, its overall rating is ??¼.
 Thor versus Retroid Pocket 6 is interesting because better value is the obvious angle.
-Retroid Pocket 6 sits close enough to Thor to make the comparison meaningful, but different enough to sharpen the buying decision.
-More importantly, retroid Pocket 6 is tracked around $209 - $279 (Hover for detailed prices).
+Compared with Thor, Retroid Pocket 6 makes the more obvious play for readers who care about better value.
+Retroid Pocket 6 is tracked around $209 - $279 (Hover for detailed prices).

 The heart of the machine is the Qualcomm Snapdragon 8 Gen 2.
 CPU duties are handled by Cortex-X3 / Cortex-A715 / Cortex-A710 / Cortex-A510 1x / 2x / 2x / 3x.
 Graphics are handled by Qualcomm Adreno 740.
 Memory is listed at 8 GB / 12 GB / 16 GB (LPDDR5X?).
 The sheet rates the overall performance at ??¼, or roughly 2.3 on the normalized scale.